 Once rainy season ends, shoulder season in Livingstone, Zambia begins.
 Travel there in April to save over 10 percent on airfare compared to June and avoid the peak season crowds.

 Warm weather and lower hotel rates and airfare make May an excellent time to visit Kyoto, Japan.
 You’ll miss Kyoto’s famous cherry blossoms, but you can rent a car to travel north and, perhaps, still catch some blossoms in bloom.
-Use a travel credit card to maximize your road trip, like the Wells Fargo Propel American Express Card, which earns you 3x points on a rental car or rideshare.
+Use a travel credit card to maximize your road trip.

 The months between London’s busy holiday and summer seasons bring significant savings compared to mid-summer rates.
 Plan to travel early in the month, as rates ramp up quickly.
 For a weeklong stay beginning May 4, for example, you can save over 50 percent compared to the cost of July airfare and a little more than 15 percent on a hotel.